xxlya/Fed_ABIDE/README.md

 [ ] TBD

 ## How to run ?
 Here we show a few examples using different strategies listed in the paper.
+Please check the meaning of configurations in each script.
 ### Single
 python single.py --split ${SPLIT} --site ${SITE}
 ### Ensemble
 python ensemble.py --split ${SPLIT} --site ${SITE}
+### Cross
+python cross.py --trainsite ${TRAINSITE}
+### MIX
+python mix.py --split ${SPLIT}